SuperbTUM/kmeans-pycuda/Readme.md

 ## Next Step

 I intend to employ a global discriminator to reduce calculation amount, but this has been stopped in the aspect of CPU.
 The reason why I couldn't integrate this into GPU acceleration is that I should use sparse matrix for distance calculation.
 Then cuBLAS needs to be replaced by cuSPARSE.
 Unluckily, I couldn't install pyculib successfully though I had the idea of how to use cuSPARSE to make the acceleration algorithm into the next level.
+I am faced with the following attribute error: `undefined symbol: cusparseCaxpyi_v2`.
 I had a demo about level-3 function usage uploaded and you could use that to test whether cuSPARSE is functioning normally.

 ## Something else I want to say